IvanaHybenova/Flask_Api-Breast_cancer_classification/README.md

 Through your command line navigate to the folder you are storing these files.
 Make sure you have python path in your enviroment variables and run command python flask_predict_api.py

-From your browser navigate to your localhost on port 8000.
+From your browser navigate to http://localhost:8000/apidocs.
 Click on predict_api and then try it out!.
 Insert raw_unseen_data and press execute.
 After some time scroll down and click on Download the zip.file, which contains the predictions.